 In general, Part 3 of the Procurement Code outlines the requirements necessary for the procurement of two types of professional services: (i) "Professional Design Services"; and (ii) all other "Professional Services.
 The definition of "Professional Design Services" used in Part 3 of the Procurement Code is taken directly from Section 287.055, Florida Statutes, which is commonly referred to as the Consultants' Competitive Negotiation Act (CCNA).
-"Professional Design Services" under Part 3 of the Procurement Code includes those services within the scope of the practice of architecture, professional engineering, landscape architecture or registered surveying and mapping, as defined by the laws of the State of Florida, or those performed by any architect, professional engineer, landscape architect or registered surveyor and mapper in connection with his or her professional employment or practice.
+"Professional Design Services" under Part 3 of the Procurement Code includes those services within the scope of the practice of architecture, professional engineering, landscape architecture or registered surveying and mapping, as defined by the laws of the State of Florida, or those performed by any architect, professional engineer, landscape architect or registered surveying and mapping engineer.